Memorial to the Chinese Labour Corps— Charity Soft Launch & Fundraising Dinner

 The China–UK Cultural Exchange Programme is an annual international music and arts festival that connects the next generation of young artists from both nations.

-In its inaugural year, over 100 exceptional young musicians from China’s top schools will join their UK peers for concerts, masterclasses, and cultural experiences across five British cities.
+This July, over 100 exceptional young musicians from China’s top schools joined their UK peers for concerts, masterclasses, and cultural experiences across five British cities.
 Through the universal language of music, the festival celebrates creativity, friendship, and global understanding.

 Endorsed by the Lord Mayor of Birmingham, the Cultural Section of Embassy of the People’s Republic of China, the CBSO, the BCU Royal Birmingham Conservatoire, and other key partners, the programme offers enriching opportunities for performance, learning, and collaboration.